 Found naturally in breast milk – especially in mothers who make sure to get enough Omega 3s in their own diets – DHA is found and stored in every cell of our bodies, making it an essential nutrient for overall health.

-Our line of Omega 3 fish oils – Omega 3/DHA Fish Oil, Omega 3 Premium and Omega 3/QH Ultra – contain excellent levels of DHA, ensuring you’ll get a healthy daily dose of the most valuable of the Omega 3 fatty acids.
+Our line of Omega 3 fish oils – Omega 3/DHA Fish Oil, Omega 3 / DHA Plus and Omega 3 / QH Premium – contain excellent levels of DHA, ensuring you’ll get a healthy daily dose of the most valuable of the Omega 3 fatty acids.

 EPA for healthy cells